Codecademy/docs/content/css/concepts/color-functions/terms/rgba/rgba.md

 CatalogContent:
   - "learn-css"
   - "paths/front-end-engineer-career-path"
-  - "paths/full-stack-engineer-career-path"
 ---

-Defines the color value by providing three comma separated values along with an optional fourth value.
-The first value represents the red value, the second represents the green value, and the third represents the blue value.
-The optional fourth value represents the alpha value, the transparency of a color.
+The `rgba()` color function defines the color value by providing three comma separated values along with an optional fourth value.

+- The first value represents the red value.
+- The second represents the green value.
+- The third represents the blue value.
+- The optional fourth value represents the alpha value, the transparency of a color.

 ## Syntax